ryann127/professional-readme-generator/README.md

  ## Contributing

- You will need to create a pull request to contribute further to this application.
+ You will need to create a pull request to contribute further to this application

- Fork the Repo,
+ - Fork the Repo

- Create a Feature Branch,
+ - Create a Feature Branch

- Commit New Feature,
+ - Commit your New Feature

- Push Branch,
+ - Push your Branch

- Create New Pull Request,
+ - Create a New Pull Request

- Feature will be merged depending on review
+ Features will be merged depending on review

  ## Tests
  N/A